 The assignments are due by noon (in the 222 drop-box) on the dates listed below.
-You may work with other students on exercises, submitting your own set of answers.
+You may work with other students on exercises but must submit your own set of answers.
+In other words, one name per assignment only.